 I keep my distance from prisoners, not because I fear attaching with them emotionally.
 No, that part of my soul died long ago.
 I am beyond feeling anything.
-I keep my distance because I don’t care—about them, their dire circumstances, their guilt, or their innocence.
+So, I keep my distance because I don’t care—about them, their dire circumstances, their guilt, or their innocence.
 None of that matters to me.
-I specialize in death and I make it swift and efficient, spending as little energy as possible.
+I specialize in death.
+It is swift and efficient, with as little energy spent as possible.

 Yes, I’ve executed the innocent.
 It bothers me not.
 To arrive in my presence, they must have done something unfavorable to someone of authority or power.
 Everyone dies sooner or later.
 I simply hasten the inevitable.

 Some prisoners beg for mercy, pleading their innocence.
 Others are stoic, hoping to exit this world courageously for family honor.
 Most are silent, confused, in denial as they stumble toward the end of existence.
-Their state of mind is of no consequence to me.
+Their mental state is of no consequence to me.
 I care not nor do I entertain thoughts about their fear, denial, or acceptance.
-I am unsympathetic in dispatching them, then indifferent while preparing my blade for the next encounter.
+I’m unsympathetic in dispatching them, then indifferent while preparing my blade for the next encounter.
 Stone cold indifferent killer.

 That is, until Paul.

 I heard about him through the prison rumormill.
 He was accused of many things.
 Political disturbance.
 Religious upheaval.
 Rabble-rouser.
 None of that mattered to me.
 I simply listened to the stories while awaiting his eventual arrival on my platform.
 Apparently, he’d been in and out of several prisons.
 He’d been beaten, stoned, shipwrecked, and snake bit.
-He was a survivor.
-But his survivor skills would fail in my presence.
+So far, he was a survivor.
+But his survival skills would fail in my presence.

 I questioned his honor and integrity upon hearing he murdered and imprisoned men, women, and children who disagreed with his religious views.
 There was no honor in that—unless he was following orders.
 If he did it in anger, impatience, or arrogance, that was unacceptable.
 But if he had orders, I could understand his actions.